How to host a Silent Morning Tea for Key Word Sign Day

 Have you ever tried to communicate with someone who didn’t understand you?
-Do you remember the frustration you felt when you were not sure if your message was heard?
+Do you remember the frustration you felt?

 How can we change this?

 This October 10 let’s celebrate Key Word Sign Awareness Day with a Silent Morning Tea!
 A silent morning tea sends a loud message to those with communication difficulties that we want to break down barriers and create an inclusive society.

 Unsure where to start?
 Here are some tips to host a successful Silent Morning Tea using Key Word Sign.